Skip to main content

 Study Abroad Opportunities

 Study abroad can be part of your classics study.
 Northwestern sponsors a credit-bearing Summer program based in Athens open to majors, minors, and others.
 It includes a seminar with a Northwestern faculty member, visits to museums, theater, and archaeological sites, and a seminar on modern Greek history and culture staffed by a professor from a Greek university.
 There are many other opportunities in various countries as well.
 Work on a dig in any number of places!
 Do seminars as an undergrad fellow at a research institute.
 Improve your Latin or Greek in an inspiring overseas setting.
 Study ancient drama at Oxford and Epidaurus.
 A department study abroad advisor can help you find a program that fits your goals.
-Study Abroad Information
+You can find more study abroad information here.

 Life in the Classics Department